heidelpay/magento2/README.md

 ## Release notes

 All versions greater than 16.10.17 are based on the heidelpay php-api. (https://github.com/heidelpay/php-api).
-Please visit https://dev.heidelpay.de/PhpApi/ for the developer documentation.
+All versions greater than 18.01.24 are based on the heidelpay php-payment-api. (https://github.com/heidelpay/php-payment-api).
+Please visit https://dev.heidelpay.de/PhpPaymentApi/ for the developer documentation.

 ## Installation